UMWEDU/umw-admissions-sync/_pages/youarein.md

 <a href="/admissions/youarein/enrollment-deposit/">Pay your deposit</a>.
 To pay online, you'll need your Student ID which can be found on your enrollment form in your offer packet.

 Check out the next steps for becoming a full member of the UMW family!
-These differ for transfer students entering in <a href="http://www.umw.edu/admissions/youarein/next-steps/transfers">Spring of 2016</a> and the <a href="/admissions/youarein/next-steps/">Class of 2020</a>.
+These differ for transfers and freshmen entering in <a href="http://www.umw.edu/admissions/youarein/next-steps/transfers">spring of 2016</a>  and <a href="/admissions/youarein/next-steps/">fall of 2016</a>.
 We look forward to seeing you on campus!
 If you’re an incoming freshman, be sure to join the <a href="http://www.facebook.com/groups/UMWClassof2020">UMW Class of 2020</a> Facebook page!